anantacloud-oss/docs/docs/iac/infrastructure-live.md

 # Recommended Folder Structure – Infrastructure Live

 A common question from customers is how to structure their Terragrunt code effectively.
-This document outlines Gruntwork's recommended approach to organizing infrastructure code for better **comprehension**, **scalability**, and **development efficiency**.
+This document outlines Ananta Cloud's recommended approach to organizing infrastructure code for better **comprehension**, **scalability**, and **development efficiency**.

 ## 📦 Separating Modules from Live Infrastructure